American Lighthouse Foundation

 Coordinates: 43° 49′ 00″ N 68° 48′ 06″ W

 How to Get There: Land based.
 Squirrel Point Light lies at the end of 2/3 mile trail in Arrowsic, Maine, approximately 10 miles from the City of Bath.
-The footpath through protected forests and wetlands is well-marked, but uneven and rough in places.
-For more information visit: www.squirrelpoint.org/visit.html
+Park at the end of Bald Head Road.
+The footpath through protected forests and wetlands is uneven and rough in places.
+No restrooms or drinking water available.
+The keeper’s house is scheduled to be open to visitors.
+(Lighthouse tower is closed)

 West Quoddy Head Lighthouse